Searching for Scholarships in Second Semester Can Pay Off Big

 Upperclassmen Often Fail to Aggressively Apply for Scholarships

 Paonita as well as Jason Butler, financial aid counselor at Georgia State University, both agree that students seem far less likely to apply for scholarships after freshman year.
 This may be due to laziness or a misconception that there aren't as many opportunities for upperclassmen.
+Yet, this may be one of the best times to start applying for scholarships.

 "I believe the competition is much more slim once [students] get to college so, if anything, that is the best time to apply," Paonita said.